Luthfi-BTJ/apache-kafka-101-forked/README.md

     ```

-# Kafka Python Client (Simple Producer & Consumer)
+# Kafka Python Client (Simple Producer, Consumer, and Transformer)
+Open a terminal in the project directory and run the following commands as needed:

 - Install the dependencies
     ```